syncfusion-content/asp.netwebforms-docs/aspnet/RichTextEditor/User-Interface.md

 ### Customize Toolbar

-You can customize and rearrange items (buttons and dropdowns) by adding, removing, and enabling/disabling on the editor’s toolbar.
+You can customize and rearrange the items (buttons and dropdowns) by adding, removing, and enabling/disabling on the editor’s toolbar.

 #### Rearrange Group